 What are the Main Expected Events and Activities?

-| Event | Expected Time | Location | Details |
+| Event | Expected Timing | Location | Details |

 |---|---|---|---|

-| 21-Gun Salute | Morning (Start of celebration) | Baghdad | Annual military tradition marking the beginning of festivities. |
+| 21-Gun Salute | Morning (Start of celebration) | Baghdad | An annual military tradition marking the start of celebrations. |

-| Air Show | During the morning | Baghdad Sky | Low-altitude flyovers by Air Force and Army Aviation aircraft over the Festivities Square and Tigris River. |
+| Air Show | During the morning | Sky of Baghdad | Low-altitude flyover by Air Force and Army Aviation aircraft over the Festivities Square and Tigris River. |

-| Military Parade | Morning | Grand Festivities Square | Display of military battalions, vehicles, and advanced equipment. |
+| Military Parade | Morning | Festivities Square | Display of military columns, vehicles, and advanced equipment. |

-| Wreath Laying | Morning | Monument to the Unknown Soldier | Official ceremony reciting Surat Al-Fatiha for the souls of martyrs. |
+| Wreath Laying | Morning | Monument to the Unknown Soldier | Official ceremony to recite Surat Al-Fatiha for the souls of martyrs. |

-Is January 6th a Public Holiday?
+Is January 6th an Official Holiday?

-What Do Locals Say About the Atmosphere?
+What Do Residents Say About the Atmosphere of This Day?

 Important Tips for Getting Around Baghdad on Army Day